sakitume/SilverLite-FC/docs/Configuration.md

 ## Specifying the flight controller

-Only three [flight controller targets](Targets.md) are currently supported (`MATEKF411RX`, `NOX`, `OMNIBUSF4`).
+Only four [flight controller targets](Targets.md) are currently supported (`MATEKF411RX`, `CRAZYBEEF3FS`, `NOX`, `OMNIBUSF4`).
 The `MATEKF411RX` target can support an on-board SPI transceiver (only FlySky AFHDS/AFHDS2A is supported at this time).
-My fleet of whoops and micros are currently using the "Play F4" board (`NOX`) or the "HappyModel Crazybee F4 Lite 1S" flight controller (found on the Mobula6).
-This is a `MATEKF411RX` target.
+The `CRAZYBEEF3FS` target also supports on-board SPI FlySky AFHDS/AFHDS2A.
+I'm actively using all of these target boads for my whoops and micros with the exception of the `OMNIBUSF4`, this target was only used for development as it provides SWD solder pads.

  You will not need to edit any source files to specify your target board.
 Instead you just need to make note of the target name
 (such as `NOX` or `MATEKF411RX`).
 You'll need to know this when you build the firmware as described in the [Develop](Develop.md) section of this document.

 ## Specifying the receiver

 If you wish to use an external SPI RX transceiver [4 different modules](Transceiver.md) are supported.
 IBUS support is also available; I've successfully used the FlySky FS-RX2A receiver with IBUS on the `NOX` and `OMNIBUSF4` targets.
-And if you're using that Mobula6 board, then you can use the on-board SPI AFHDS/AFHDS2A receiver.
+And if you're using that Mobula6 board or the CrazyBeeF3FS board then you can use the on-board SPI AFHDS/AFHDS2A receiver.

 You will edit the `_my_config.h` source file to specify your receiver option.
 Using a text editor (I suggest Visual Studio Code) open the file and look near the top of the file for something that looks like this: